 1.4.
 What is National Capability?

-National Capability comprises the essential observations, common forecast capabilities and infrastructure that underpin all Met Office weather services for PWS and wider UK Governments.
+National Capability comprises the essential observations, common forecast capabilities and infrastructure that underpin all Met Office weather services for PWS and wider UK Governments (see Annex B).

 1.5.
 The Customer Supplier Agreement (CSA)